okviz/okviz.github.io/_docs/get-started/installation.md

     > Why is it necessary to enable uncertified visuals?
 Find out why here: [Certification](certification.md)

-### Importing a visual from the Org Repo into your reports
+### Importing a visual from the Org Store into your reports

-To use a custom visual from the Org Repo:
+To use a custom visual from the Org Store:

 1. Open a report with Power BI Desktop or from the Power BI service.
 2. Select the ellipses from the bottom of the ***Visualizations*** pane and choose ***Get more visuals***.